Mohawk language: Nouns

 Here, the suffix -koʼwa denotes an augmentative suffix, which increases the attribute of the noun in question.

 Verbs

 Mohawk verbs are one of the more complex parts of the language, composed of many morphemes that describe grammatical relations.
 The verb takes the following structure:

-Mohawk grammar allows for whole propositions to be expressed by one word, which we classify as a verb.
+Mohawk grammar allows for whole prepositions to be expressed by one word, which we classify as a verb.
 The other core elements (subjects, objects, etc.) can be incorporated into the verb.
 Well-formed verb phrases contain at the bare minimum a verb root and a pronominal prefix.
 The rest of the elements are not necessary.

 Tense, aspect and modality are expressed via suffixes on the verb phrase as well.